Treasures of Scotland

 Day 10 - Ben Nevis and Glenfinnan

-Travel by coach along the shore of Loch Eil today towards Fort William and Britain's tallest mountain Ben Nevis.
+Today you travel along the shore of Loch Eil towards Fort William and Britain's tallest mountain Ben Nevis.
 You won’t set foot on the mountain itself, it's a long way to the top!
 Instead, we’re including a trip on the Nevis Gondola, an enclosed cable car that whisks you up the nearby mountain of Aonach Mor.
 Once at the top you can enjoy views across to Ben Nevis and out across the Scottish countryside.
 Head outside of the gondola station to walk across the mountain top or enjoy the views from inside the cafe.
-Afterwards we take you further along Loch Eil to Neptune’s Staircase, a series of 7 locks that takes the boats and barges down from the Caledonian Canal to the loch.

 Day 11 - Onto your next site